 Find out more about Best Employers Eastern Region 2020 here >>

-Jodie started her recruitment career in 2000.
-She joined Pure in 2005 to launch their Suffolk operation as co-Manager of the Ipswich office.
+A Director of our Pure Executive division, Jodie started her recruitment career in 2000.
+She joined Pure in 2005 to launch their Suffolk operation as co-manager of the Ipswich office.
 She is currently utilising her experience and relationships to develop the Ipswich office’s Executive and Senior Finance division.